smithfarm/obs_scm_demo/README.md

 ## But the script in this repo is trivial.
 It won't do all that stuff.

-The "code" is this file, README.md, and the idea is that the reader will go through it and thereby get hands-on experience with `obs_scm`.
-So, this is not an application or software project in the traditional sense.
+This (`obs_scm_demo`) is not an application or software project in the traditional sense.
 There is no program here that will "do" something for you.
 You have to do the work yourself, but this README.md will tell you "how to" do it.

+The idea here is that the reader of `README.md` will try to do what is described and, along the way, obtain hands-on experience with `obs_scm`.

-We are going to bootstrap a completely new software project for future development, not run software that has already been developed.
+If you do that, you will be bootstrapping a completely new software project for future development, not running software that has already been developed.

 ## But I already know how to bootstrap a new software project!

-So do I. But I didn't know how to set it up so that it would build automatically (in OBS) whenever I push code to github, and I didn't know how to set it up so I could maintain the spec file and the changes file in git.
-If you already know how to do that, then you don't need this
+So did I went I set out to write this `README.md`.
+But I didn't know how to set up my project so that it would build automatically (in OBS) whenever I push code to github, and I didn't know how to set it up so I could maintain the spec file and the changes file in git.
+If you already know how to do that, then it's quite possible that you don't need this.

-## OK.
+## OK, I'm ready.
 Let's get started.

 OK.
 Here we go.